 \subsection{Data and yield curve model}

-We obtain daily U.S. Treasury nominal yield curve data from November 25, 1985 to December 2023 from \citet{liu2021reconstructing}.\footnote{\url{https://sites.google.com/view/jingcynthiawu/yield-data}} These yield curves are estimated using a non-parametric method that accommodates general yield curve perturbations.
+We obtain daily U.S. Treasury nominal yield curve data from November 25, 1985 to December 2023 from \citet{liu2021reconstructing}.\footnote{\url{https://sites.google.com/view/jingcynthiawu/yield-data}.
+The estimated yields of \citet{liu2021reconstructing} go back all the way to 1961, but we only use their data beyond 11/25/1985 when bonds with a maturity of 30 years were introduced in the market.} These yield curves are estimated using a non-parametric method that accommodates general yield curve perturbations.
 This is important because more complex perturbations require a greater number of basis functions, which our approach can handle, unlike high-order duration matching.
 We index the dates by $s=1,\dots,S$, where $S=\text{9,526}$ is the sample length.

-\begin{rem} The estimated yields of \citet{liu2021reconstructing} go back all the way to 1961, but we only use their data beyond 11/25/1985 when bonds with a maturity of 30 years were introduced in the market. \citet{gurkaynak2007us} caution against extrapolation of the yield curve beyond the maximum available bond maturity.
-Anticipating our empirical application, we need to obtain yields with maturity up to 50 years.
-Since extrapolation is still necessary in this case, we extrapolate the forward rate by a constant beyond the 30-year maturity.
-This approach is motivated by no-arbitrage arguments which stipulate that the long term forward rate is constant \citep{dybvig1996long}.
-In Appendix \ref{app:bias}, we show how the constant forward rate assumption affects our estimate of the yield curve. \end{rem}

 The observed yield curve data is only one sample and thus inadequate for evaluating the performance in a dynamic hedging experiment.
-Therefore in addition to the observed yield curve data, we also use simulated yield curves generated from a no-arbitrage term structure model.
-Specifically, we apply the \citet{AngBekaertWei2008} 3-factor regime switching model.
-By simulating yields from this stationary regime-switching model, we can evaluate the performance of various immunization methods under a wide variety of yield curves.
-See Appendix \ref{sec:ang} for details.
+Therefore in addition to the observed yield curve data, we also use simulated yield curves generated from the term structure model of \citet{longstaff1992interest}.\footnote{An earlier version of our paper used the regime-switching model of \citet{AngBekaertWei2008} to simulate the yield curve.
+All results are robust to this modeling choice.} By simulating yields from this two-factor equilibrium model, we can evaluate the performance of various immunization methods under a wide variety of yield curves.
+See Appendix \ref{sec:LS} for details.